 Directors can claim welfare support, for example, through universal credit (UC).

 UC is gradually replacing six other benefits (called legacy benefits) including tax credits and housing benefit.
 If any of these legacy benefits are already in payment, they will stop when a claim for UC is made.

 Confusingly, for UC purposes, there is a look through the limited structure and directors of their own companies are usually treated as self-employed (UC is different in this respect to legacy benefits and income tax).

 We explain more on our specialist website Revenuebenefits.

-If directors are looking at claiming support through benefits, we strongly advise that they speak to a welfare rights adviser where they will be able to go through things in more detail with them and help identify their best options.
-This is particularly important if they are already receiving any legacy benefits.
+If you are looking at claiming support through benefits, we strongly advise that you speak to a welfare rights adviser where they will be able to go through things in more detail with you and help identify your best options.
+This is particularly important if you are already receiving any legacy benefits.

 It may also be the case that a director’s business may benefit from some of the business announcements made.

 There has been a Limited Company Director’s Support Scheme available in Northern Ireland.